Ah, winter. That most wonderful time of the year when it’s too cold for the kids to go outside to play so they bounce off the walls inside instead.

 Pile On: Have the kids pile as many snowballs as they can onto an overturned Frisbee or plastic plate.
 How many can they load up?
 And can they carry it across the room without losing any?

 These games will keep my kids active and engaged for quite a while.
-When they’re done, we celebrate with a cup of hot chocolate just like after a real afternoon in the snow!
+When they’re done, we celebrate with a cup of hot chocolate and a simple winter craft just like after a real afternoon in the snow!

 Kara White is the mom of two children, a son, 7, and a daughter, 3.
 Kara enjoys reading, baking, and trying to finish a cup of coffee while it’s still hot!